3 Ways People Analytics Ends Employee Retention Guesswork

 In this article, discover key employee retention analytics HR leaders need to track when tackling turnover, and how people analytics can help uncover the relevant insights to build powerful retention programs.

-Every organization has the resiliency to absorb the loss of talent, but that resiliency has a limit before serious business impacts start occurring.
-Identifying the why, where and who of flight risks before they appear is the only way to proactively avoid losses in productivity, revenue and profits.
+Every organization has the resiliency to absorb talent loss, but that resiliency has a limit before serious business impacts start occurring.
+Identifying the why, where, and who of flight risks before they appear is the only way to proactively avoid losses in productivity, revenue, and profits.

 The answer?
 Rather than crafting across-the-board retention programs, HR organizations need to sharpen their focus and apply dollars where they’ll have the most impact.
 This requires businesses to be far more sophisticated in uncovering the root causes of turnover, and to adopt more analytical approaches that increase their ability to identify flight risk factors and arm business partners with the data to drive action.